Best Practices of the AWS Framework

 Meeting Regulations and Requirements

-Even though the Well-Architected Tool itself is free, during the initial development of an application or a solution, it would be ideal to also employ a third party of experts to provide additional aid.
-The Tool will automatically highlight points of good practice, but having first-hand experience and knowledge of how to properly execute such a design would prove much more beneficial.
+Although the Well-Architected Tool itself is complimentary, it is recommended to engage a team of experienced professionals during the initial stages of application or solution development.
+While the Tool can identify best practices, the firsthand expertise and knowledge of implementing such designs can significantly enhance the outcome.
 At AllCode, we are a continuously developing AWS partner and can provide these services and more as detailed in our AWS Marketplace offering.

 Meeting Regulations and Requirements

-Even though the Well-Architected Tool itself is free, during the initial development of an application or a solution, it would be ideal to also employ a third party of experts to provide additional aid.
-The Tool will automatically highlight points of good practice, but having first-hand experience and knowledge of how to properly execute such a design would prove much more beneficial.
+Although the Well-Architected Tool itself is complimentary, it is recommended to engage a team of experienced professionals during the initial stages of application or solution development.
+While the Tool can identify best practices, the firsthand expertise and knowledge of implementing such designs can significantly enhance the outcome.
 At AllCode, we are a continuously developing AWS partner and can provide these services and more as detailed in our AWS Marketplace offering.